Can You Drink the Tap Water in Las Vegas (Should You?)

 Hotel Bars Have Water

 If you order water, you may end up with tap water, so try ordering a club soda or tonic water.
 If you’d like some flavor, go ahead and get whatever else is on the menu.
 Many places even offer free beverages while you’re playing.
-If you stick to the penny slots, you won’t lose much money, and you can keep yourself hydrated.
+If you stick to the penny slots, you won’t lose much money and can keep yourself hydrated.

 And besides, gambling is one of Las Vegas’s biggest draws!
 Why go if not to pull at least one slot lever to score a free drink?